maxotto/majordomoInstall/README.md

 Then open a browser, go to 127.0.0.1.
 Majordomo setup page should appear.
 Reboot by `sudo reboot` to check main cycle is starting at boot time.
 File `reboot.txt` should appear in home folder.
 Majordomo WEB interface should be silent about errors in main cycle.

+2017/01/22 - `uninstall. sh` added.
+Intended to purge all components installed by `2-lampMajordomo.sh`